mbilalshaikh/audio-image-HAR/README.md

 # audio-image-HAR
-This repo contains code and models for our submission to DICTA 2021.
+This repo contains code and models for MAiVAR.